vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 would be imparted in the school.
 When, however, he read in the Illustrated Christian Weekly of New York (21st Dec.
-1889) ^^^^ there were about four students in the school studying Christianity or attending Chris- tian prayers in a Church, he indignantly asked what became of Mrs. Ramabai's pledge that the school would strictly remain secular in its character.
+1889) ^^^^ there were about four students in the school studying Christianity or attending Chris###tian prayers in a Church, he indignantly asked what became of Mrs. Ramabai's pledge that the school would strictly remain secular in its character.
-Mrs. Ramabai protested and explained the circum- stances under which her four students were receiving Christian training.
-The Advisory Committee consist- ing of men like Mr. Ranade and Dr. Bhandarkar took Mrs. Ramabai to task and asked her to confine herself to secular education.
+Mrs. Ramabai protested and explained the circum###stances under which her four students were receiving Christian training.
+The Advisory Committee consist###ing of men like Mr. Ranade and Dr. Bhandarkar took Mrs. Ramabai to task and asked her to confine herself to secular education.
 Mrs. Ramabai had to yield for a time.
 But she soon